CurtisAccelerate/global_agent_framework/README.md

 1. A context generation stage before reasoning can boost reasoning capability.
 This stage uses minimal reasoning for both cost and as a result of my observation that minimal/no reasoning modes seem to have better "understanding".
 It has been my observation there is a reasoning/understanding bias/variance style trade-off when using reasoning models, i.e. stronger reasoning results in reduced understanding.
 2. A deep reasoning stage with specific instructions to surface uncertaintities and assess self-confidence as a core reasoning method.
 It has my observation that many seemingly disparate disconnected techniques in prompt engineering act as "uncertainty resolvers"-- uncertainty can be resolved via generation, tools, code, etc.
-3. A formatting stage for ensuring answer is in the proper context.
-This stage may be optional.
+3. Optionally, a formatting stage for ensuring answer is in the proper context.

-My initial protocol showed strong SOTA performance in reasoning but still struggled behind the MiroFlow team therefore we enhanced the results with specialized market tools:
+Additionally, I enhanced my protocol with access to custom tools:

 - Polymarket for odds
 - Deribit for market data
 - Odds for sports

-These tools helped in forecasting certain kinds of events.
-However, MiroFlow still showed dominance in wide research style tasks.
-I therefore added a wide rsearch stage using Serp API based on after brief research of the MiroFlow approach.
+- Built-in search

+Initial testing showed SOTA performance in reasoning and search kinds of events.
+However, the leading other competitor, MiroFlow, scored higher in wide search capability.
+After conducting an AI review of their project, I extended my agnetic pipeline with Serper API for wide search capabilities.

-In addition, I added multiple drafts to the first stage, configured to 2 drafts in our winning competition,which is a "poor mans" way of simulating the kind of multiple drafts hypothesized as used in multi-draft models like GPT-5 Pro or Grok-4 Heavy.
-It is my understanding MiroFlow uses a kind-of confidence weighting over multiple results which may yield even better resuls but would have increased costs.
+In addition, I added multiple drafts to the first stage only, configured to 2 drafts in our winning competition.
+This simulates the kind of multiple drafts reasoning present in multi-draft models like GPT-5 Pro, Grok-4, and the leading other competitor MiroFlow uses a more advanced multi-draft consensus.
+Adopting a multi-draft consensus approach was considered but would have increased API costs-- by adopting the approach of multiple drafts only in the context generation state this minimized additional costs.

 ### Results

-We achieved multiple best-in-class 2nd place results and a 1st place finish for the last week we tested it.
+We achieved multiple best-in-class 2nd place results and a 1st place finish for the last week we tested it-- which was the first week with all capabilities working.
 My protocol is best in class in reasoning but the wide search capability of our agents is still rudimentary-- without extensive "sub-agent" style planning.

-I hypothesize combining my Global Agentic Pipeline with MiroFlow wide search capabilities would result in a new overall SOTA result as my method already proven best-in-class reasoning and their approach is typically stronger on wide search.
+I hypothesize combining my Global Agentic Pipeline with MiroFlow improved wide search capabilities would result in a new overall SOTA result as my method already proven itself best-in-class reasoning but improved sub-agent style planning for wide search is hypothesized to produce SOTA results.

-Unfortunately, costs weren't published so it is not possible to assess on a-like cost basis but running the pipeline costs in the range of 30-45 cents per query.
+Unfortunately, costs weren't published so it is not possible to assess on performance to cost basis but running the pipeline costs in the range of 30-45 cents per query for OpenAI costs plus SERPER costs (trivial)

 ### Prompt Engineering Notes

 Of note, during technical testing of the pipeline, I discovered that GPT-5 would easily get confused with structured data in ranges when the ranges are out-of-order, example A 90-100, B 80-90, C 120-150.
 I added specific instructions to correct this.
 This is an area OpenAI can cleary do some work to improve.

 ## Caution
 AI generated code for competition.
 Code was not developed for production use but may nonetheless prove valuable for indepedent researchers or as a local research agentic pipeline.

 I was able to deploy it to Google Cloud for running workloads against as well but it is not recommended for production use case-by-case consideration and a thorough code review.

+## Detailed Documentation AI Generated

 ## Quick Start